 By Nick Lee

-Aug 20, 2014; Los Angeles, CA, USA; San Diego Padres starting pitcher Eric Stults (53) throws in the 2nd inning against the Los Angeles Dodgers at Dodger Stadium.
-Mandatory Credit: Robert Hanashiro-USA TODAY Sports
+Aug 19, 2014; Los Angeles, CA, USA; San Diego Padres second baseman Jedd Gyorko (9) hits a three run home run against the Los Angeles Dodgers during the first inning at Dodger Stadium.
+Mandatory Credit: Richard Mackson-USA TODAY Sports

 The Padres got the series started with a bang when Jedd Gyorko smacked his 9th home run of the season.
 The Dodgers battled back, however.
 They got to Ian Kennedy for 5 runs and 7 hits.
 Carl Crawford and Justin Turner pestered the Padres all night.
 They combined for 5 hits, 5 runs scored, a home run, 5 RBI and a stolen base.
 Defense also betrayed the Padres when Jake Goebbert fielded a bunt and spiked it past Yangervis Solarte at third, giving the Dodgers a 5-3 lead.
 The Dodgers led the rest of the way.
 Abraham Almonte did his part for the Padres offense, collecting 4 hits and scoring once.
 The offenses for both teams were firing on all cylinders as the two teams combined for 14 runs and 23 hits.
 Neither starting pitcher had a great game but Kevin Correia got his 7th win and Kennedy got tagged for his 11th loss.

 The Padres were 5-for-11 with runners in scoring position.
 Rarely do that Padres hit that well and lose.
 The bullpen had its share of mishaps as well.
 Dale Thayer was charged with a run when Alex Torres surrendered a two-run home run to Crawford.
 The Padres threatened in the 9th but Almonte was gunned down by Yasiel Puig, which killed the rally.